10 Uses for Plastic Pill Bottles

 8. A bottle for each board game.
 No more runaway dice, no more missing figures.
 Keep all those teeny-tiny-yet-oh-so-essential game pieces safe, so you’ll always be able to play.

 9. Make a waterproof survival kit.
-Keep matches and other necessities dry while you brave the wild: camping, rafting, or just for a day at the beach.
+Keep matches and other necessities dry while you brave the wild: camping, rafting, or just enjoying a day at the beach.

 10. Make your own travel-sized toiletries.
 Fill the bottles with your own favorite shampoo, conditioner, lotion, and more.
 This is a double-saver since it will also keep you from buying disposable travel-sized products.
 Win-win!